 And of course, you get your usual assortment of apps including Netflix, Amazon Instant, YouTube, Vudu, Hulu Plus, Pandora and many more, all available through the sets Wi-Fi connection to your home’s network.

 The Social View feature allows you to watch live programming with other viewers via an optional camera mounted atop the TV, you can then see and interact with family and friends in a different location.

 If 3D viewing is your thing.
 This set gives you this option along with two pairs of active 3D glasses.

-The Motionflow XR480 feature is good at eliminating motion artifacts during live sporting events; however, during other types of programming this processing can add the dreaded soap opera effect, (when film source programming looks like video).
-I suggest you turn this function off if it appears to affect picture quality or proves to your own disliking.
+The Motionflow XR480 feature is good at eliminating motion artifacts during live sporting events; however, during other types of programming, this processing can add the dreaded soap opera effect, (when film source programming looks like video).
+I suggest you turn this function off if it appears to affect the picture quality or proves your own disliking.

-The included remote is nicely designed with an easy to use button lay-out.
-It provides many direct access buttons for on-the-fly connectivity to sources such as Netflix and Sony’s own SEN apps, Social View – which loads the social networking app mentioned above, Discover for searching web and TV content by category, and Football for activating the TV’s sports picture mode.
+The included remote is nicely designed with an easy-to-use button layout.
+It provides many direct access buttons for on-the-fly connectivity to sources such as Netflix and Sony’s own SEN apps, Social View – which loads the social networking app mentioned above, Discover for searching the web and TV content by category, and Football for activating the TV’s sports picture mode.
 The remote is not backlit.

 Sony also offers an optional touch-pad clicker remote for use with this set.
 See here.

 - 4 HDMI inputs – one supports MHL (mobile high-definition link)